TrackerLounge/TrackingAndComptureVision/README.md

 <img src='/files/trackAs3DScanMoreColorsByElevation_edge_detected.jpg' width=800>

 I also experimented with converting a footprint or track 3D model into a topographic map image using 1-30 layers.
+I ran edge detection on the results of these images.
+Here is an example.
 <img src='/files/trackAsTopographicMap.jpg' width=800>

 These approaches produced better edge detection than raw images and may fit into an track edge detection workflow but it is not a complete robust solution in and of itself.